The Loch Katrine Cruises, on the Sir Walter Scott Steamboat, are an institution.

 The advantage is that the loch is quite narrow (1km at the widest) so there is always something to look at quite close.

-The Sir Walter shop only cruise on the first half of the loch, but it offers already a lot of views of the landscape.
+The Sir Walter Scott only cruises on the first half of the loch, but it offers already a lot of views of the landscape.

 Below is a picture of the return to the Trossachs Pier: